-The recommendations in this report are based upon Mr Greg Thomson's P.Geo visit to the Property, his experience and interpretation of the published data and various reports on the Property.
+The recommendations in this report are based upon author's visit to the Property, his experience and interpretation of the published data and various reports on the Property as well as the valuable input provided by consulting geologist Ms. Linda Caron, P.Eng.
 This report details the findings of the current work programme and is submitted for assessment work credits.

-Figure 1 General Location Map for the PDL Claim
+General Location Map for the PDL Claim